Ambassador Formal Role Description

 - Establish and maintain relationships with Congressional staff and legislators to facilitate two-way communication sharing between the Arthritis Foundation and Congress;

-- Participate in state and local initiatives as needed according to Regional Arthritis Foundation advocacy initiatives;
+- Participate in state and local Arthritis Foundation initiatives

 - Play an “action oriented” role in the community (i.e. become an AF member, reach out to local physicians, help develop partnerships, etc.)